calicokatsu/wuwa-fps-unlocker/README.md

 pyinstaller -F main.py
 ```

 and voila, you should now have the script bundled into an exe in the newly created `dist` folder.
+Run the executable as administrator, follow the instructions and enjoy (gl on your pulls <3)

 ## Running as a standard python script

-Run the following command
+Run the following command with an elevated command prompt, follow the instructions and enjoy

 ```sh
 python main.py
 ```

-simple & clean